WITH ALL OUR RESOURCES, YOU'LL FIND SUCCESS IN LAPEER COUNTY

 1-800-477-5050 or customer@cnsenergy.com

-Michigan offers one of the best pro-business environments in the country.
-Michigan has been ranked one of the top 10 states for corporate tax competitiveness due to a simple, fair and efficient 6% corporate income tax and $500 million in annual business savings through the elimination of industrial property tax.
+Michigan offers one of the best pro-business environments in the country, making it an attractive location for companies considering Lapeer taxes and beyond.
+Michigan has been ranked among the top 10 states for corporate tax competitiveness, thanks to a straightforward, fair, and efficient 6% corporate income tax and $500 million in annual business savings achieved through the elimination of industrial property tax.

-Michigan provides millions of dollars in support each year for business expansions and growth through resources, incentives and loans.
+Each year, Michigan provides millions of dollars in support for business expansions and growth through various resources, incentives, and loans.

 Personal Income Tax

-Michigan's personal income tax rate is one of the lowest in the nation - a flat 4.25% tax rate that is scheduled to decline in the next few years.
+Michigan's personal income tax rate is one of the lowest in the nation at a flat 4.25%, with plans for a decline in the coming years.

 Property Taxes

-Michigan's 2012 average non-homestead property tax rate was 49.54 mills, or $49.54 per $1,000 of assessed property, with real property subject to taxation at 50% of current market value.
-Industrial personal property is automatically exempt from 12 mills.
-Additional property tax abatements available to Michigan businesses include:
+In 2012, Michigan's average non-homestead property tax rate was 49.54 mills, or $49.54 per $1,000 of assessed property.
+Real property is subject to taxation at 50% of current market value, while industrial personal property automatically benefits from a 12-mill exemption.
+Michigan businesses can also take advantage of additional property tax abatements, including:

-• more than 100 sites in virtually tax-free Renaissance Zones, which effectively eliminate general property taxes
+- Access to more than 100 sites in virtually tax-free Renaissance Zones, effectively eliminating general property taxes.

 Sales Tax